fredldotme/install-custom-centos/README.md

 # install-custom-centos

-These scripts create a minimal install of CentOS 8 (even more so than the standard minimal installtion) via a chroot-style installation similar to `debbootstrap` or `pacstrap`.
+These scripts create a minimal install of CentOS 8 (even more so than the standard minimal installation) via a chroot-style installation similar to `debbootstrap` or `pacstrap`.

 These scripts were designed to be ran under the CentOS 7 LiveCD (CentOS 8 does not seem to provide a LiveCD).
 Installtion is simple, and does not provide many options.
 The final installtion includes no desktop environment, or many other features at all, but it does function.